 1. University of Pennsylvania in Philadelphia

-The university is made up of 12 schools, including the School of Engineering and Applied Science.
-The engineering department offers a unique master's degree in robotics (ROBO).
-The program is administered through the General Robotics, Automation, Sensing and Perception (GRASP) Laboratory.
+The University of Pennsylvania came in 8th place among all national universities, according to U.S. News & World Report rankings for 2020.
+Through the university's School of Engineering and Applied Science, students can pursue a unique master's degree in robotics (ROBO).
+The program is administered through the General Robotics, Automation, Sensing, and Perception (GRASP) Laboratory.
+Students study artificial intelligence, kinematics, design, and prototyping in one of the most advanced robotics labs in the world.
 In addition to a master's program, GRASP offers undergraduate courses in robotics.

-2. Worcester Polytechnic Institute in Massachusetts
+2. Worcester Polytechnic Institute of Massachusetts